-WATCH: The left wants to cancel Christmas as we know It
+WATCH: The left wants to cancel Christmas as we know it

-With Christmas approaching, Campus Reform's Alexa Schwerha counts down the craziest incidents of liberal bias during the Christmas season
+Alexa Schwerha takes a sleigh ride back through the years to recap the craziest incidents of liberal bias during the Christmas season.

 On this week’s episode of the Campus Countdown, Campus Reform Reporter Alexa Schwerha takes a sleigh ride back through the years to recap the craziest incidents of liberal bias during the Christmas season.